jackcrane/math/content/pages/slice-area.md

 ---
-title: "Finding areas by slicing"
+title: "8.1.1: Finding areas by slicing"
 description: "This cheat sheet covers using an integral to find the area of a region under a curve."
 ---

-# Calculating the area of a region under a curve
+# Using integrals to find the area of 2d region defined by a function.

 > This cheat sheet covers using an integral to find the area of a region under a curve.